Sean, you want to be a part of the program this Monday?

 Yeah, exactly.

-That that that's about the short list.
+That's about the short list.

-You know, I do have occasional visitors.
+I do have occasional visitors.

-God forbid Linda came over, she'd Be the top suspect.
+God forbid Linda came over.

-Listen, I'm gonna tell you right now, everybody knows I don't touch the white stuff, okay?
+Everybody knows I don't touch the white stuff, okay?

-Tito's I'm not I can't plead innocence.
+Tito's, I can't plead innocence.

 Everybody knows Tito's and Tonic is my favorite thing.

-And that's the biggest problem I have with this whole dang thing is there's not one Secret Service agent that's willing to put it all on the line and say, and by the way, it was it's more important, it's bigger than all of us, and not a one of them has done it.
+And that's the biggest problem I have with this whole dang thing is there's not one Secret Service agent that's willing to put it all on the line and say, and by the way, it was da-da-da.

-It is so scary as a parent to know that kids can be stupid, and they try these drugs and they die.
+It is so scary as a parent to know that kids can be stupid and they try these drugs and they die.

 Dan, we appreciate it, man.